balderdashy/sails-docs/reference/blueprint-api/Update.md

 # Update (Blueprint)

-Updates an existing record.
+Update an existing record in the database.
-Attributes to change should be sent in the HTTP body as form-encoded values or JSON.

 ```
 PUT /:model/:id
 ```

-Updates the model instance which matches the **id** parameter.
-Responds with a JSON object representing the newly updated instance.
+This updates the record in the model which matches the **id** parameter and responds with the newly updated record as a JSON dictionary.
 If a validation error occurred, a JSON response with the invalid attributes and a `400` status code will be returned instead.
 If no model instance exists matching the specified **id**, a `404` is returned.

 ### Parameters

+_Attributes to change should be sent in the HTTP body as form-encoded values or JSON._

  Parameter                          | Type                                                    | Details
  ---------------------------------- | ------------------------------------------------------- |:---------------------------------